DauntlessDev/DauntlessDev/README.md

 ### Hey there!
 I am Brave👋

 🔭 I’m currently work as a Fullstack Developer in a Fintech Company. <br>
-🌱 I currently develop apps using Python/Django, React/Typescript, Postgresql, Docker, GCP. <br>
+🌱 I currently develop apps and microservices using Go, React/Typescript, Postgresql, Docker, GCP. <br>
 ⚡ Fun fact: I have an inverted heart-shaped birthmark on my neck. <be>